 In abrasion cases, we can cover the exposed root surface using a composite resin filling, which is effective in reducing the tooth sensitivity and providing relief for patients.

-Alternatively, individuals who grind their teeth could benefit from the use of a NTI-tss device, which is a clear plastic fixture that fits over the top two front teeth.
+Alternatively, individuals who suffer from tooth grinding could benefit from the use of a NTI-tss device, which is a clear plastic fixture that fits over the top two front teeth.
 By wearing this installation during the night, clenching becomes virtually impossible, thus reducing the damage caused to teeth.

 Wearing this solution, which is available from Pearl Dental Clinic, can result in the suppression of the clenching reflex and can completely eradicate morning headaches, neck pain and jaw ache associated with teeth grinding and clenching.